 We’re responsible for running New Zealand’s parliamentary elections and keeping the electoral rolls up to date.
 We’re a Crown Entity which means we work independently from government.
 We administer the Electoral Act 1993 which provides the rules for parliamentary elections and the electoral roll.

-We aim to run an effective and impartial electoral system that New Zealanders understand and trust.
+We work to provide an effective and impartial electoral system that New Zealanders understand and trust.

 Running parliamentary elections